MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/security/plan-for-security.md

 For more information, see [Fundamentals of role-based administration](../../understand/fundamentals-of-role-based-administration.md).

-## Azure Active Directory
+<a name='azure-active-directory'></a>

+## Microsoft Entra ID

-Configuration Manager integrates with Azure Active Directory (Azure AD) to enable the site and clients to use modern authentication.
+Configuration Manager integrates with Microsoft Entra ID to enable the site and clients to use modern authentication.

-For more information about Azure AD, see [Azure Active Directory documentation](/azure/active-directory/).
+For more information about Microsoft Entra ID, see [Microsoft Entra documentation](/azure/active-directory/).

-Onboarding your site with Azure AD supports the following Configuration Manager scenarios:
+Onboarding your site with Microsoft Entra ID supports the following Configuration Manager scenarios:

 ### Client scenarios